Pilonidal Disease

 • Flap Procedures: Techniques such as the cleft lift procedure or rotational flap techniques can be used to fill the defect and move the incision off the midline.

 • Laser Therapy: Used in some cases to destroy the sinus tracts.
+Dr Kaushal does not offer this service.

 Lifestyle Adjustments: